About Greek Life at Vanderbilt

 - Know that the system of fraternity/sorority recruitment at Vanderbilt is competitive.
 Not everyone who wants to be Greek will receive a bid.

-- Do not become too involved in the sorority and fraternity recruitment/intake process . . . this is your son or daughter’s decision.
+- Do not become too involved in the sorority and fraternity recruitment/intake process.
+This is your student's decision.
 There will be plenty of activities and events for you to attend or even help plan once your student joins one of our organizations!

 - Too often, parents do not allow their students to "fight their own battles."
 It helps the student mature and gain some assertiveness when allowed to call various offices if they have questions or concerns about their decision to go Greek.